 Bremerton church of Christ in Bremerton, Washington

-The Bremerton church of Christ, is on the Kitsap Peninsula of the Puget Sound.
+The Bremerton church of Christ is on the Kitsap Peninsula in the Puget Sound.
 The Naval Shipyard there brings servicemen and their families to this part of the country during their military careers.
 Many Navy families have come and gone throughout the history of this congregation, and some have loved the Pacific Northwest enough to stay.
-For over thirty years, I’ve been visiting this congregation that’s about four hours north of my home in Oregon--- sometimes to be with family and other times to be with my best friend, Debbi McCown.
+For over thirty years, I’ve been visiting this congregation that’s about four hours north of my home in Oregon— sometimes to be with family and other times to be with a best friend, Debbie McCown.
 Many Thanksgivings this bestie would host an open invitation “Friendsgiving” at her place, where anyone from the congregation could bring their favorite holiday fare and come on over to the feast while enjoying the panoramic view of the snowy Olympic Mountains outside the kitchen windows.
-Some of the members we got to know well enough that they’d join us and about 50 others for our annual camping trip near the dunes at Honeyman State Park or invite us to a hike with them through the Olympic Forest.
+Some of the members we grew to know well enough that they’d join us and about 50 others for our annual camping trip near the dunes at Honeyman State Park or invite us to a hike with them through the Olympic Forest.

-But one of my favorite memories throughout visiting this warm congregation was in 2017 when a sister in Christ and I were traveling through on our roadtrip we called the “Only God” roadtrip --- an 11,300 mile journey that put a book’s worth of stories in my heart.
-In my Toyota FJ Cruiser, we basically drew a rectangular route around the edges of the entire country from February 25th to April 22nd of that year.
-I was gone 57 days, traveled with 3 different sisters in Christ (off and on) gave away about 30 Bibles my church family had donated and handed out the rough draft of my book Your Fresh Start that One Stone publishing would publish the next year.
+But one of my favorite memories while visiting this warm, inviting congregation was in 2017 when a sister in Christ and I were traveling through on our road trip we called the “Only God” road trip — an 11,300-mile journey that put another book’s worth of stories in my heart that will never be written.
+In my Toyota FJ Cruiser, we essentially drew a rectangular route around the edges of the entire country from February 25th to April 22nd of that year.
+I was gone 57 days, traveled off and on with three different sisters in Christ, gave away about 30 Bibles my church family had donated, and handed out the rough draft of my book Your Fresh Start that One Stone Publishing would publish the next year.

-For most of the years I visited this congregation, Dan May preached for this congregation.
-Not so many years back the Bremerton church of Christ outgrew their building and in faith’s anticipation of more growth, expanded their building to make room for more worshippers.
-The line in a familiar fantasy movie around baseball, “If you build it they will come” turned out to be true in their case.
+For most of the years I visited this congregation, Dan May was the preacher.
+Not so many years back, the Bremerton church of Christ outgrew their building and in faith-filled anticipation of more growth, expanded their building to make room for more worshippers.
+The line in a familiar baseball fantasy movie which stated, “If you build it they will come”, turned out to be true in their case.

-Some preachers just speak your language, and such is often the case when I’ve listened to Dan’s sermons.
-I like his balance of head in heart, I guess you could say.
-The name of his sermon the Sunday we visited in 2020 was taken primarily from Luke 11:1-4 and was entitled “Lord, Teach Us To Pray”.
+Some preachers just speak one’s own language, and such is often the case when I’ve listened to Dan’s sermons.
+I like his balance of head and heart, I guess you could say.
+The name of his sermon on the Sunday we visited in 2020 was taken primarily from Luke 11:1-4 and was entitled “Lord, Teach Us To Pray”.
 It contained some valuable insights that stuck with me, and I think could do a lot of good.
-Dan was kind enough to share his notes from that day.
-I’ve italicized the sections that personally hit me the hardest.
-In this case, I will leave it in it’s outlined form.
+Dan was kind enough to share his sermon notes from that day with me, and I’ll share here the points that personally struck me most.

 What is Jesus teaching us in telling us to say: “Hallowed be your name?”
-He is teaching that the FIRST priority in prayer is PRAISE --- To not only come to know and recognize his greatness/majesty.
-But to DECLARE it The place we start in prayer to God is the declaration of his greatness.
+He is teaching that the FIRST priority in prayer is PRAISE — To not only come to know and recognize his greatness and majesty but to DECLARE it.
+The place we start in prayer to God is the declaration of his greatness.
 This is not for the benefit of God – to flatter him.
-God was doing fine before you and I came along --- even before the earth and the universe were created.
-He wants us to do this for OUR benefit--- To remind us of WHO our Father is to whom we are praying.
+God was doing fine before you and I came along — even before the earth and the universe were created.
+He wants us to do this for OUR benefit— To remind us of WHO our Father is to whom we are praying.

-JESUS is the One telling us to start our prayers this way So WHY do you think that Jesus wants us to start with this?
+JESUS is the One telling us to start our prayers this way.
+So, WHY do you think that Jesus wants us to start with this?
 I think it is because whatever we have on our minds, what we are focused on, has a way of being magnified in our imaginations.
 Ponder: What are the things that we most often think about?
 Ourselves?
 Our problems?
 This pandemic?
 The present social and political unrest?
 These have become magnified in our minds – our problems, our fears, our temptations, our burdens.
-And we can (and are perhaps are already) overwhelmed by it all
+And we can (and perhaps are already) overwhelmed by it all.
+HERE IS THE REALITY – as opposed to what we’ve imagined above.
+All of these things we think and focus on compared to the glory, majesty, and power of God are nothing.
+(Romans 8:18)

-Let me backup in our text in Luke 11 – Jesus went to a “certain place”, a place where he was not distracted by all the cares around Him.
-We need to find that certain place (wherever it is for you) And enter INTENTIONALLY into the presence of:
+In Luke 11, Jesus went to a “certain place”, a place where he was not distracted by all the cares around Him.
+We need to find that certain place (wherever it is for you) and enter INTENTIONALLY into the presence of:

 Elohim – the Creator God